AngeloGalav/gauntlet/README.md

     - [x] create gradcam func for single image
     - [x] select model stuff
     - [x] select backend stuff
-    - [ ] select LIME backend on server (aka need a function like webapp_gradcam but for LIME)
+    - [x] select LIME backend on server (aka need a function like webapp_gradcam but for LIME)

 - [ ] Relazione
+    - [ ] understand what each lime color mean
     - [ ] read about current SoTA approaches (maybe implement some of the ideas they do?)
     - [ ] Introduction
         - [ ] Write a long ass introduction, it should include (the following tasks)